German bond yields stabilise after Chinese intervention

 By John Geddie

-LONDON, Jan 5 (Reuters) - A decline in German bond yields levelled out on Tuesday after China took measures to halt a slide in its currency and stock market, offseting most of the impact of below-forecast euro zone inflation data.
+LONDON, Jan 5 (Reuters) - A decline by German bond yields levelled out on Tuesday after China took measures to halt a slide in its currency and stock market.

-German yields dipped 1 basis point (bps) to 0.56 percent, stabilising after Monday’s 9-bps slide, when investors were looking for a safe haven amid geopolitical tensions and doubts about the health of China’s economy.
+German yields edged down to 0.56 percent, largely halting a slide of 9 bps on Monday, when investors were looking for a safe haven amid geopolitical tensions and doubts about the health of China’s economy.

-Beijing injected liquidity into domestic markets, set the value of its yuan currency higher than many had expected and said it was studying rules to regulate share sales by major holders.
-There were also reports of direct intervention in markets by state-owned funds to try and halt equity rout.
+But analysts point out that euro zone inflation data came up short of expectations and China’s actions looked like a temporary solution to the 7 percent drop in Chinese equities on Monday.

-Analysts said those actions looked like only a temporary fix after Monday’s 7-percent drop in Chinese shares..
+“China’s actions are certainly positive at the margin ... but overall the risk is that it is interpreted as a signal of weakness that these ongoing struggles to stabilise the market by the authorities aren’t really bearing fruit,” said Commerzbank strategist Michael Leister.

-“China’s actions are certainly positive at the margin ... but overall the risk is that it is interpreted as a signal of weakness that these ongoing struggles to stabilise the market by the authorities aren’t really bearing fruit,” Commerzbank strategist Michael Leister said.
+Beijing injected liquidity into domestic markets, set the value of its yuan currency stronger than many had expected and said it was studying rules to regulate share sales by major holders.
+There were also reports of direct intervention in markets by state-owned funds to try and halt the stock rout.

 The measures pushed Chinese shares up 0.3 percent on Tuesday.
-Euro zone stocks also rose 0.6 percent.
+Euro zone stocks also opened higher, but by 1115GMT they were down 0.5 percent after falling more than 3 percent on Monday.

-Lower-rated debt in Spain and Italy outperformed the German benchmark, with yields down 3-5 bps at 1.70 and 1.51 percent, respectively.
+Lower-rated debt in Spain and Italy outperformed the German benchmark, with their yields down 4 bps at 1.68 and 1.51 percent, respectively.

 In Catalonia, one of Spain’s richest regions, bond yields fell to a three-week low as a local separatist coalition fractured, potentially leading to new elections and delaying independence plans.